v-cattoni/Revisiting-sustainability-targets-for-harvested-populations/README.md

 Data files related to a project on sustainable harvest targets.

 main.R:
-* contains entire analysis and code to generate figures
+* contains analysis and code to generate figures for the non-deterministic data
+* requires the data_files folder

+sensitivity_analysis.R:
+* contains sensitivity analysis run on all 3 data sets(all data, filtered data, non-deterministic data)
 * requires the data_files folder

 data_files:
 * contains RAM database and list of non-deterministic data which was visually identified